 In typical tech fashion, we’ll offer you one of our patented yes and no answers to this question.

-A monitor can technically work without a PC, but it will only work in a couple of specific ways without the computer hooked up to it.
+A monitor can technically work without a PC, but it will only work in a couple of specific ways.
 You can turn the monitor on, but it won’t be able to display anything.

-A monitor’s purpose is to display input from whatever is sending its signals, and it turns this input into a visual display of text, images, video, or all three.
-Without something sending it input data, it has nothing to display, but it will work in the specific sense that you could power it on if it was hooked up to a source first.
+A monitor’s purpose is to display input from whatever is sending signals to it, and it turns this input into a visual display of text, images, video, or all three.
+Without something sending it input data, it has nothing to display, but it will work in the specific sense that you could power it on if it was hooked up to a power source.

-You can get a monitor to work in this sense because each one will have a minimum of two cables: the data cable and the power cable.
-As you might expect, the power cable gives the monitor the energy it needs in order to power on.
-You can plug this cable into an outlet to turn on the monitor and test it to see if it is working properly.
+You can get a monitor to work in this sense because it will have a minimum of a data cable and a power cable.
+As you might expect, the power cable gives the monitor the energy it needs to power on.
+You can plug this cable into an outlet to turn on the monitor and test to see if it is working properly.

-However, for more in-depth checks, you’ll need to plug the data cable into an input device, and the PC is one of the most common ones here.
+However, for more in-depth checks, you’ll need to plug the data cable into an input device, and the PC is one of the most common ones.

 While we’ll touch on this in other sections, it is worth noting here that a laptop could work instead of a desktop rig.

-Although laptops use their own internal monitors, you can use a PC monitor as a secondary display device for the laptop.
-Some users may prefer to do this if they have customized computers or want to test the display properties of different monitors they may own.
+Although laptops use internal monitors, you can use a PC monitor as a secondary display device for a laptop.
+Some users may prefer to do this if they have customized computers or want to test the display properties of different monitors they own.

 Some users may wonder about playing console games on gaming monitors.
 While consoles such as the PS4 or PS5 typically display gaming content through your TV screen, there are users who might wonder if they can substitute that screen for a gaming monitor instead.